Cray-HPE/docs-csm/operations/system_admin_toolkit/about_sat/SAT_in_CSM.md

 There is no longer a separate SAT product stream to install.
 SAT 2.6 releases, which accompanied CSM 1.5, are the last releases of SAT as a separate product.

-## Differences from Old SAT Product Stream
+## Differences from old SAT product stream

 There are several notable differences between the separate 2.6 releases of SAT and the release of SAT included in CSM 1.6.
 They are described below.